abn-illia-lebid/abn-meetup/README.md

 ## Test Driven Development

-Egg or chicken question.
-What should come first?
-Tests or code.
+The Egg or the chicken question.
+Should tests come first or code?

 If you look closely, you will see that tests are direct requirements for code.
-Better let the requirements to shape the code, then otherwise.
-This approach will also give you human readable tests, will prevent you from writting reduntant code.
+Better to let the requirements shape the code, then other way around.
+This approach will also give you human-readable tests and will prevent you from writing reduntant code.
 And main principle (Red -> Green -> Refactor) will give you additional confidence in the tests.

 ## Breaking the tests